BESTenergytrade/simply/doc/source/scenarios.rst

 **Actors configuration**

-The `actors_config.json` file represents a template for setting up a market community consisting of the market maker and other market participants.
-For each market actor, the following must be specified, analogous to the example file:
+The `actors_config.json` file represents a template for setting up a market community consisting of the market maker (:class:`simply.market_maker.MarketMaker`) and other market participants.
+For each market actor (:class:`simply.actor.Actor`), the following must be specified, analogous to the example file:

 #.
 The name of the market actor, e.g. "residential_1".
 #.
 The market actor type, i.e. "market_maker", "residential", "industrial" or "business".